Awethon/awethon.github.io/content/posts/scala-aop.md

 tags: ["scala"]
 ---

+I made this article to overview different approaches to make AOP in Scala and to show downsides and limitations they have.
+These approaches are: trait mixin, class wrapper, and tofu mid.

 Let's imagine that we have the trait that defines an interface for ItemDao:
 {{< highlight scala >}}
 trait ItemDao {